-SCHOOL, PRIVATE - An institution not "public" which offers to its students formal education in arts, sciences or humanities, and is registered and/or certified under regulations of the Commissioner of the New York State Department of Education or chartered by the Board of Regents of the University of the State of New York.
+SCHOOL, PRIVATE - An institution not "public" which offers its students regularly scheduled curriculum and formal education in arts, sciences or humanities, and is registered and/or certified under regulations of the Commissioner of the New York State Department of Education or chartered by the Board of Regents of the University of the State of New York.

-SCHOOL, PUBLIC - An institution under the jurisdiction of a school district and legally constituted by the State of New York to offer free formal education to residents of the district.
+SCHOOL, PUBLIC - An institution under the jurisdiction of a public school district and legally constituted by the State of New York to offer free formal education to residents of the district in accordance with the Education Law of New York State and chartered by the Board of Regents of the University of the State of New York.